bennettoh/SaveVanFaves/README.md

-# bailout.nyc
+# Forked from bailout.nyc

-When we began working on this project to help provide financial relief to service workers, one of our **KEY REQUIREMENTS** was to build something *QUICKLY*.
+Originally designed to help provide financial relief to service workers.
+We are putting out own spin on it to support local restaurants in our area.

-Below is a rough description of how we built bailout.nyc.
+Below is a rough description of how bailout.nyc was built.
 Please feel free to clone this project to create your own version to support your local community.

 ## 1. Fork this repo on github